hemantakumarsahoo/django_application/README.md

    - Category/Sub-category
    - Points for task completion
    - App Icon

 3. **Manage Apps**: View and edit the list of apps added to the platform.

 ### User-Facing Features
+for demo use
+   - usename for user-:kumar
+   - passwod-:kuma1234
 1. **User Signup and Login**: Secure user authentication system.
 2. **Profile Management**: Users can view and update their profile details, including:
    - First Name